TemporalFED: Detecting Cyberattacks in Industrial Time-Series Data Using Decentralized Federated Learning: TemporalFED Design

-The Fedstellar architecture employs an elaborate design that includes advanced data manipulation, effective training methodologies, and communication protocols.
-It comprises multiple functional elements to enable the deployment of different FL architectures across physical and virtual participants:
+\rmvtxt{The Fedstellar architecture employs an elaborate design that includes advanced data manipulation, effective training methodologies, and communication protocols.
+It comprises multiple functional elements to enable the deployment of different FL architectures across physical and virtual participants:}

+\addtxt{The architecture of the platform integrates advanced data handling, training methods, and communication protocols.
+It consists of the following components:}

-\begin{itemize} \item \textit{Frontend.} This component is the interface where the user defines and watches over learning scenarios.
-It is designed to be easy to use, making system setup simple and tracking metrics easy. \item \textit{Controller.} It is the control center of the platform.
-It takes user commands from the front end, manages the whole federated scenario, selects learning algorithms and datasets, and deploys network connections to ensure a smooth FL process. \item \textit{Core.} This component is installed on each participant in the federation and is responsible for doing the FL tasks.
+\begin{itemize} \item \textit{Frontend.} \rmvtxt{This component is the interface where the user defines and watches over learning scenarios.
+It is designed to be easy to use, making system setup simple and tracking metrics easy.}\addtxt{A user-friendly interface for defining and tracking learning scenarios.} \item \textit{Controller.} \rmvtxt{It is the control center of the platform.
+It takes user commands from the front end, manages the whole federated scenario, selects learning algorithms and datasets, and deploys network connections to ensure a smooth FL process.}{The orchestrator that manages the FL, selects algorithms and datasets, and configures network connections.} \item \textit{Core.} This component is deployed on each participant in the federation. \rmvtxt{It is responsible for doing the FL tasks.
 It handles training models, preparing data, securing participant communication, and storing the federated models.
-It also keeps track of the important metrics and sends this information back to the front end for monitoring. \end{itemize}
+It also keeps track of the important metrics and sends this information back to the front end for monitoring.}{It manages training, data preparation, secure communication, and storage of federated models while reporting metrics to the frontend.} \end{itemize}